 Watkins entered Tennessee State University in 1962.
 He eventually became president of the student body, majored in biology, and graduated with honors in 1966.
 That May, he became the first African American admitted to the Vanderbilt School of Medicine in Nashville.
 Studying at Vanderbilt was a lonely, isolating experience, and when King was murdered in 1968, Watkins was still the only black student at the school.
 Despite the prejudice he encountered there, he in 1970 became the first African American to graduate from Vanderbilt.

 Later that year Watkins moved to Baltimore, where he became the first black intern at Johns Hopkins University Medical School.
 Between 1973 and 1975, he studied at Harvard Medical School’s Department of Physiology, performing breakthrough research into the role of the renin angiotensin system in congestive heart failure.
 When he returned to Johns Hopkins in 1975, he became the first black chief resident in heart surgery at the university.

 Watkins performed the first implantation of an automatic defibrillator in February 1980.
-Joining a team working on the device that included Michel Mirowksi, Morton Mower, and William Staewen, Watkins performed the operation at Johns Hopkins.
+Joining a team working on the device that included Michel Mirowksi, Morton Mower, and William Staewen, and assisted by Dr. Vincent Gott, the chief of cardiac surgery, Watkins performed the operation on a 57-year-old woman from California at Johns Hopkins Hospital.
 The defibrillator is a small, battery-powered device that detects arrhythmia in the heart and emits an electric shock to correct it.
 Since that operation, it has saved more than one million lives.